cloudforet-io/cloudforet/actions/backend/workflows/README.md

     - EVENT
         - When the workflow is triggered by `[Dispatch] Release`
         - When the workflow is triggered by `[Dispatch] Make final releases` in cloudforet-io/cloudforet
-        - When the workflow is triggered
+        - When the workflow is manually triggered
     - CONTENT
         - Create github tag
         - Build docker image and push to docker hub